 Is 50 too old to have a baby?

 Women can still have a baby at age 50 although the risk is higher.
 There is an increased chance of premature birth, low birth weight, fetal mortality, and small size for gestational age.
+Egg freezing may be a good option if you plan to have a baby girl or boy at an older age, along with in vitro fertilization using her own eggs.
+Surrogacy or using donor eggs is also an option.

 Disclaimer: The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content, including text, graphics, images and information, contained on or available through this website is for general information purposes only.
 Please see a medical professional if you need help with depression, illness, or have any concerns whatsoever.
 WE DO NOT OFFER MEDICAL ADVICE, COURSE OF TREATMENT, DIAGNOSIS OR ANY OTHER OPINION on your conditions or treatment options.
 SERVICES OR PRODUCTS THAT YOU OBTAIN THROUGH THIS WEBSITE are for information purposes only and not offered as medical or psychological advice, guidance or treatment.